 These rotation experiences include a mentored research project and seminars in career opportunities and professional development.
 Our students have found these internships to be instrumental in continuing to develop their scientific and leadership skills.

-In addition to the rotation experiences, the affiliation between the Department of Pharmacology and Pfizer has also made it possible to offer yearly community-building, day-long symposia with leading scientists throughout the country.
+In addition to the rotation experiences, the affiliation between our Department and industrial partners has also made it possible to offer yearly community-building, day-long symposia with leading scientists throughout the country.

 These symposia bring academic and industry scholars together to share their unique research perspectives in the development of novel therapeutics.